isoft-linux/molly/README.md

 # Molly

-The Qt frontend for partclone and ghost.
+The Qt frontend for partclone and dd.

 ## Build and Install
 ```